techieinyou/terraform-aws-static-website/README.md

 ### 3. Origin Access Identity (OAI)

-Thi module will create an Origin Access Identity to restrict access through CloudFront.
+This module will create an Origin Access Identity to restrict access through CloudFront.